But, did you know that who you are as an author is also really important?

 To be a successful food blogger today, you’ve got to have the E-A-T to compete.
 E-A-T is a concept that Google uses to better understand content quality and an author’s authority.

-Authoritativeness has to do with being a go-to place for people to get quality information about a certain topic.
+Authoritativeness has to do with being a go-to place for people to get quality, in-depth information about a certain topic.
+The backlinks you earn, plus what’s written about you and your recipes on the web also contribute to authoritativeness.

 Trustworthiness is all about people being able to trust you to share accurate and useful information.

 Through E-A-T, Google is able to better understand, study and verify if content comes from reliable sources.
-E-A-T is not a known ranking factor, but it’s impossible to overlook its importance as more and more people and publications communicate online.
+E-A-T is not a known ranking factor that can be measured.

 In Google’s Quality Raters’ Guidelines, it’s made clear that E-A-T is very important (resource).